adamsilver/adamsilver.io-jekyll/_posts/2015-03-11-the-role-of-the-front-end-developer.md

 ## Front-end performance

 It is important Front-end developers understand various facets of performance ensuring that web pages are served and run as fast as possible without degrading the UX [[4](#ref4)].
-This includes a good knowledge of browser caching, compression, bundling and runtime performance on the client.
+This includes a good knowledge of browser caching, compression, bundling and runtime performance.

 ## Browser compatibility